Imagine this: you work in system architecture for a multibillion-dollar consumer-facing business, and it’s the middle of a busy weekend.

 But outages don’t have to be an inevitability!

-Let’s look at some real examples of database outages at three companies that were collectively responsible for more than $250 billion in revenue last year.
+Let’s look at some real examples of database outages at two companies that were collectively responsible for more several hundred billion dollars in revenue last year.
 We’ll dig into what went wrong, and how they ultimately solved their problems by building more resilient, high availability systems.

 Company 1, a major North American retailer with thousands of locations across the US, Canada, and Mexico, was using Google Spanner to manage one of their major transaction databases.
 Being tied to a single cloud provider (GCP) made them susceptible to service outages, and they experienced two of them – both on Saturdays, their busiest shopping days.